-Anyone who has PCOS will know that treating or managing symptoms is highly individualized since symptoms might be different for each person.
+Anyone who has polycystic ovary syndrome (PCOS) will know that treating or managing symptoms is highly individualized since symptoms are different for each person.
 A doctor might recommend eating healthy and exercising for weight loss.
 Or it might be advisable to go on birth control to regulate cycles.
 And if one of the symptoms is hirsutism (unwanted, male-pattern hair growth), it could be helpful to take medication that can slow growth.

 "The supplement myoinositol has been shown to improve insulin sensitivity, egg quality, and restore ovulation in women with PCOS.
 It may be especially beneficial for women with PCOS who are struggling to get pregnant," Rueven says.